wangzelin007/azure-cli-dev-tools/README.rst

 The ``azdev`` tool is designed to aid new and experienced developers in contributing to Azure CLI command modules and extensions.

+Notes: `azdev` command line tool is only designed for internal use and running on a local machine.
+It should never be used to take input from untrusted/outside sources or used behind another application.

 Setting up your development environment
 +++++++++++++++++++++++++++++++++++++++